 This is the conclusion of the digital clocks scripts.
 A countdown clock that is made in pretty much the same way as the others, but it countdowns a given time to zero.
 This has a lot of "real life" applications.
 IMHO, maybe the most appropriate usage is to tell the user how much session time he has left.
-How much time he has to spend waiting for that damn download to begin, etc., etc. Lots of the code is about the same as in the clock and the counter.
-Here it is:
+How much time he has to spend waiting for that damn download to begin, etc., etc.

 window.onload = function()